Approved by the president

 - welcomes ideas for news releases;

-- will provide upon request guidance to faculty or staff members who believe comments they made to a media organization were reported inaccurately, inappropriately contextualized, or otherwise misrepresented in such a way as to cause confusion, harm, or a negative perception of any faculty or staff member, any student, or the college, per se; Communications may intervene in such situations.
+- will provide upon request guidance to faculty or staff members who believe comments they made to a media organization were reported inaccurately, inappropriately contextualized, or otherwise misrepresented in such a way as to cause confusion, harm, or a negative perception of any faculty or staff member, any student, or the university, per se; Communications may intervene in such situations.

-“Academic expert” means any member of the faculty or staff of the college who, by virtue of scholarship, uncommon experiences or other specialized learning, possesses extensive understanding and/or knowledge of, or novel ideas and/or opinions about a specific subject matter.
+“Academic expert” means any member of the faculty or staff of the university who, by virtue of scholarship, uncommon experiences or other specialized learning, possesses extensive understanding and/or knowledge of, or novel ideas and/or opinions about a specific subject matter.

 “Media organization” means a person or entity engaged in disseminating information to the general public through a newspaper, magazine, other publication, radio, television, cable television, or other medium of mass communication.